 Is Overnight Parking Permitted at Montana Rest Areas?

 Yes.
 Because Montana rest areas are open 24 hours a day, you can arrive during night time hours.
-You are allowed to stay there long enough to rest and relax, which might be until the following day.
+You are allowed to stay there long enough to rest and relax, which might be until the following day, as long as you don’t exceed 12 hours of stay.
 As long as your goal is to rest long enough to resume driving safely, it’s highly unlikely law enforcement officers will bother you.

 Can You Sleep Overnight at a Montana Rest Area?